allestercorton/allestercorton/README.md

 #### Web Developer
 Hi I am Allester Corton currently based in Ormoc City Philippines, I am a junior web developer.
 My hobbies are coding and watching FORMULA 1.
 I love coding and I want to build new things.

+"There is a solution, I just need to find it."

 Skills: HTML / CSS / JS / PHP / SQL

 - 🔭 I’m currently working on this page.